List of Chicago Med characters: Dr. Ethan Choi

-Lieutenant Commander Dr. Ethan Choi, USNR, is the Chief of Emergency Medicine and a former active duty United States Navy officer.
+Lieutenant Commander Dr. Ethan Choi, USNR, is the former Chief of Emergency Medicine and a former active duty United States Navy officer.
 Like Dr. Rhodes, the character was not in the backdoor pilot and was only introduced when Chicago Med was picked up.
 He is generally reserved and reticent, which Dr. Charles attributes to his military background.
 His aloof and detached exterior sometimes intimidates the medical students and junior residents under him, but he is shown to be sympathetic and supportive with them, as well as his other coworkers and the CFD paramedics.
 He is of Korean descent (like actor Brian Tee) and once implies that he had been subjected to racism during his childhood since he grew up in a neighborhood where there were "not many families with the last name Choi".

 Dr. Choi is well regarded by his colleagues in the ED.
 Beginning in season 2, he takes over from Dr. Halstead as Chief Resident and has an unforgettable first day, much to everyone's amusement because they are used to seeing him calm and in control.
 He initially tries to run his own system but quickly realizes that Maggie and the nurses are actually the ones in charge.
 After his rocky start, he returns to his usual dependable self.